What is app engagement and how to measure it

 Gamification

 Gamification is using game mechanics in non-gaming apps.
-It takes different shapes from competitions between users to karma points, level-ups, and bonuses, material or in-app medals.
+It takes different shapes from competitions between users to karma points, level-ups, bonuses, material, or in-app medals.
 An interesting example is Habitica.

-But if you want gamification to increase engagement, you have to prove users that in-game achievements are valuable.
-There are different ways to add extra value to new levels and points, such as
+But if you want gamification to increase engagement, you have to prove to users that in-game achievements are valuable.
+There are different ways to add extra value to new levels and points, such as:

 Check out our article if you want to learn more about gamification in banking.